westonstearns/Kaggle-Python-Tutorial/chapter1.md

 test_function("print",
               incorrect_msg ="Make sure you are assigning 1 to female and 0 to male passengers")

 success_msg("Well done!
 If you want, you can already submit these first predictions to Kaggle [by uploading this csv file](http://s3.amazonaws.com/assets.datacamp.com/course/Kaggle/ch1_ex4_solution/my_solution.csv).
-In the next chapter you will learn how to make more advanced predictions and create your own .csv file from Python.")
+In the next chapter, you will learn how to make more advanced predictions and create your own .csv file from Python.")
 ```